kylerbrown/bark/specification.md

 #### Dataset metadata

 Datasets must have a corresponding YAML file containing metadata in the same folder/entry.
-The name of this metadata file must be `<dataset_filename>.meta`.
+The name of this metadata file must be `<dataset_filename>.meta.yaml`.

 The following attributes are **required** for all datasets:

-- **`filetype`:** A string specifying the format of the data.
-The currently accepted formats are "csv" and "rawbinary", though others may be added in the future.
+- **`columns`:** A dictionary (hashtable) with keys that represent each column of the dataset.
+Values are dictionaries of column specific attributes.
+In a sampled dataset, columns represent channels, and the keys of the `columns` dictionary are zero-based integers column indexes.
+In an event dataset, columns are fields such as `name` or `start`.
+  The keys for an event dataset are the names of fields in the dataset.
+    - **`units`:** The only required attribute for each column.
-- **`units`:** A string giving the units of the data. `units` must, with two exceptions, be an SI unit abbreviation.
+    A string giving the units of the data. `units` must, with two exceptions, be an SI unit abbreviation.
 Inference of its meaning is case- sensitive (e.g., `s` means seconds, but `S` means Siemens).
 The first exception to this rule is the value `samples`, which is dimensionless in SI notation.
 The second exception is a null value, to be used if the units are unknown.
 The null value in YAML is `null`; in Python, use `None`.
 An empty string is also treated as a `null` value.
-For complex event data, this attribute must be an array.
-Event datasets **must** have units of either "s" or "samples"; sampled datasets **must not** use those units.
+    Event datasets **must** have at least one column with units of either "s" or "samples"; sampled datasets **must not** use those units.

 The following attributes are **required** for all sampled datasets: